-Vehicles fitted with an automatic gearbox cannot start the engine by towing or pushing the vehicle \Rightarrow page 224.
+in vehicles fitted with an automatic gearbox the engine can not be started by towing or pushing the vehicle $\Rightarrow$ page 224.

-If the vehicle battery is flat, a battery from another car can be used to jumpstart the car using a set of jump leads \Rightarrow page 130.
+If the vehicle battery is flat, a battery from another car can be used to jumpstart the car using a set of jump leads $\Rightarrow$ page 130.